chriscaragianis/sublate_self/_posts/2015-06-10-automating-APCS.md

     it { should eq 'LINERA' }
   end

-  describe 'scramble_word: No switch on AA' do
+  describe 'scramble_word: No switch and skip on AA' do
     let (:word) {'AARP'}
     it { should eq 'ARAP' }
   end